 If you’re actually understaffed, you need to hire more people.
-Sometimes that’s a hard thing to convince yourself of – especially if your business is small.
+Sometimes that’s a hard thing to convince yourself of, especially if your business is small.
 But realistically, the amount of hassle and headaches you’ll avoid by creating an employee buffer is worth the extra payroll any day of the week.

 While most types of employees are covered by federal and state regulations—which typically require eight hours between shifts—some are not.
 And sometimes shifts are “scrunched” together accidentally.

 For this reason, it’s a better idea to try to give employees at least 12 hours between shifts.
 If that’s not possible, arrange things so they can get two days off together.
 This extended period away from work will allow them to decrease their sleep deficit, forget work for a while, and punch back in ready and refreshed.

 The simplest solution is to find somebody else to fill that shift.
 Ask employees who are already on the clock if they would like to stay and cover the open shift.
-Offer overtime (if applicable) or suggest they switch days off or shorten shifts for the remainder of the week.
+Offer incentives like overtime (if applicable) or suggest they switch days off or shorten shifts for the remainder of the week.

 If no one in-house can help out, time to hit the phone tree.
-Calling off duty employees is a bit of a chore, but if you have an adequate number of staff members with open availability, the opportunity to grab some extra hours is probably going to be attractive to someone.
+Calling off-duty employees is a bit of a chore, but if you have an adequate number of staff members with open availability, the opportunity to grab some extra hours is probably going to be attractive to someone.

 Everybody deserves a little break, but plotting coverage for these scheduled periods can be a bit difficult.
-Consider cross training the employees you already have.
+Consider cross-training the employees you already have.
 Instead of adding to the payroll, you’re adding to the value of individual employees.

 Workers want to work around their lives.
 Some prefer day shifts, others night shifts.
 Some want to work weekends, others refuse to.
 As a result, it can be a challenge to accommodate everybody.

 The solution to this problem is to hire a well-balanced crew.
-Have a few early birds, a few night owls and a couple of part-timers (maybe high school or college students) who can only work weekends.
+Have a few early birds, a few night owls, and a couple of part-timers (maybe high school or college students) who can only work weekends.
 That way, you keep everyone happy—including your customers.